Best Thermal Carafe Coffee Maker Reviews 2020

 - Brew strength selector

-- Carafe keeps coffee warm but doesn’t pour nicely
+- Stainless steel thermal carafe keeps coffee warm for hours but doesn’t pour nicely

 - Loud grinder